210,99 €

 This volume places the key precedents in the development of the law governing medical confidentiality back into their socio-historical context.
 By re-examining important precedents, the work brings fresh insight to oft-cited cases thus providing an introduction to key issues and the background to current debates.

-Medical confidentiality has long been recognised as a core element of medical ethics, with areas currently under debate including the use of patient-identifiable data in research, information sharing across public services, and the implications of advances in genetics.
-Bringing
+Medical confidentiality has long been recognised as a core element of medical ethics, but its boundaries are under constant negotiation.
+Areas of debate in twenty-first century medicine include the use of patient-identifiable data in research, information sharing across public

 …mehr